chesseraf/chess-knight-board-traversal/README.md

 ```

 ## Description
 There are 4 different solvers for the chess knight's tour problem that the user can choose between.
-They all contain randomness so they will result in a large number of different solutions.
+They all contain randomness so they will find a large number of different solutions.
+Different solvers create solutions with different properties.

 1) Lines:
 No restrictions.
-The start and end point can be anywhere on the board.
+The start and end point of the solution can be anywhere on the board.
 2) Loops:
 The result will be a loop, meaning the end point is adjacent (by a knight move) to the starting point.
 3) Specified endpoints: